ybot1122/mcp-servers/README.md

 ### Google Oauth Credentials

 Store them in root in `credentials.json`.
 Do not commit them to a publically visible repo.
+Also remember to enable the APIs: https://console.cloud.google.com/apis/library